 How do I go about becoming a Master Gardener (MG)?

 The best way to start is to come to one of our meetings and meet our members.
 We are a dynamic group and are passionate about gardening.
-We meet at 7 pm on the first Wednesday of the month except for July, August and January in the Halton/Hamilton region.
+We meet at 7 pm on the first Wednesday of the month except for the month of January in the Halton/Hamilton region.
 Currently, meetings are being held virtually through ZOOM due to the COVID19 pandemic.
 Simply email us to let us know that you would like to attend.
 You will be contacted by the Membership Coordinator who will provide you with information about the upcoming meeting as well as answer any questions you may have.
 You will be encouraged to introduce yourself and share why you’re attending. (i.e., I’ve always enjoyed my garden and I’m eager to learn more. – or I have a huge garden and would like to share my gardening passion with others, etc.)

 I came to a meeting and now I want to join.
 What do I do next?